GiovanniSalmeri/yellow-mu/README.md

 The following setting can be configured in file `system/extensions/yellow-system.ini`:

 `MuPreferKatex` = use KaTeX for rendering AsciiMath expressions, 0 or 1; this setting only takes effect if the extension [Math](https://github.com/GiovanniSalmeri/yellow-math) is installed as well.
-`MuNaturalMath` = force slash form in inline fractions.
+`MuNaturalMath` = force slash form in inline fractions, 0 or 1.

 ## Acknowledgements

 This extension is based on [asciimathml](https://github.com/asciimath/asciimathml) by Peter Jipsen and on [asciimath2tex](https://github.com/christianp/asciimath2tex) by Christian Lawson-Perfect.
 Thank you for the good work.
+The setting `MuNaturalMath` is inspired by [Nath](https://ctan.org/pkg/nath) by Michal Marvan.
+Thank you for the idea.

 ## Developer